belerico/prosviso_assignment_3/README.md

 ## Requirements

 + Install MySQL v.5.7
-+ The program will look for a db instance on `mysql://localhost:3306` running with a db within it called 'assignment3'
++ The program will look for a db instance on `mysql://localhost:3306` running with a db within it called 'assignment3'; if there is not any db called 'assignment3' it will be automatically created
-+ (If there is not any db called 'assignment3' it will be automatically created)
++ + DB access parameters:
     + username: root
     + password: root
 + N.B: you can change access informations in file `src/main/resources/META-INF/persistence.xml`